-Her essays appear or are forthcoming in The New York Times, TriQuarterly Online, Oxford American, Bookslut, Fourth Genre, Alimentum, and Bellingham Review (as the winner of the Annie Dillard Award for Creative Nonfiction), as well as other publications.
-Her fiction appears in Connecticut Review, Southeast Review, and elsewhere.
+Her writing appears or is forthcoming in The New York Times, Iowa Review, Salon, Oxford American, Los Angeles Review, The Rumpus, TriQuarterly Online, Bookslut, Fourth Genre, Hotel Amerika, Bellingham Review (as the winner of the Annie Dillard Award for Creative Nonfiction), and many other publications.

 Alexandria earned her JD at Harvard Law School, where she focused on death penalty issues.
 She also holds a BA in Sociology from Columbia University and an MFA in Nonfiction Writing from Emerson College.